ncats/translator-modules/README.md

 containers.
 In fact, the "bleeding edge" (read: recommended) way of running the system is to [Run the Translator Module System with Docker Compose](#6-running-the-translator-module-system-with-docker-compose).

-To run the project module code _outside_ of the Docker container, you will need to point to the services by setting two environment variables (here, we show the `bash` way of doing this):
+To run the project modules _outside_ of the Docker container, you will need to point to the services by setting two environment variables (here, we show the `bash` way of doing this.
+The exact manner in which environment variables are declared and made visible also  differs between operating systems and Integrated Development Environments (IDEs).
+Consult your documentation to find out how to properly set them):

 ```bash
 export IDENTIFIERS_RESOLUTION_SERVER_HOST="http://0.0.0.0:8081"
 export JACCARD_SIMILARITY_SERVER_HOST="http://0.0.0.0:8082"
 ```

+This setting points the modules to "localhost".
+Note the distinct port numbers for the two microservices.

+To be safe, the docker-compose service names (i.e. "identifiers" and "jaccard") can also be recorded in your operating system `hosts` configuration file as resolving to 127.0.0.1 ("localhost").
+This file is found at the path */etc/hosts* under Linux and Mac OSX; on Windows, look for it at *c:\Windows\System32\Drivers\etc\hosts*).
+Recording this `hosts` setting will ensure that, for example, CWL run workflows will find the microservices even when run from outside of a Docker container.

-Assuming the necessary docker and compose software is installed, building and running the required microservices involves the following commands, typed from within the project root directory:
+Assuming the necessary Docker and Compose software is installed, building and running the required microservices involves typing in following commands, from within the project root directory:

 ```
 docker-compose build
 docker-compose up --detach identifiers jaccard
 ```

-This will fire up the microservices inside their Docker containers.
+This will fire up the microservices inside their corresponding Docker containers.

-Note that the micro services expose their API's to the default "localhost" host name (http://0.0.0.0), hence the setting, You can, of course, use suitable DNS or web application proxies to map the services to less obscure hostnames.
-The exact manner in which environment variables are made visible also  differs between operating systems and Integrated Development Environments (IDEs).
-Consult your documentation to find out how to achieve this.

-Note the distinct port numbers for the two microservices.

-Note that, if you wish, the modules may themselves be run inside a "workflows" Docker container (see option 6. below)

 [Back to top](#ncats-translator-modules)